representing non-binary bodies with laurence philomène | read | i-D

 Coming from a creative family, art has always been in Laurence Philomène's blood.
 But it wasn't long before the 23-year-old found herself at odds with her very straight French-Canadian surroundings.
 As a non-binary queer person, Laurence didn't really feel like she fit in.
 These feelings of uneasiness were exacerbated by bouts of chronic illness she experienced growing up.
 It was through making art, however, that Laurence was finally able to come to terms with herself and embrace her identity.
 After taking a couple of photos of her Blythe doll collections, and posting them on Flickr to a rave response, Laurence soon turned the camera on herself and her community of non-binary friends.

-Mentored by Condé Nast's Corporate Photography Director, Ivan Shaw, in 2012, Laurence helped set up The Coven, a feminist art collective dedicated to showcasing the work of emerging female and non-binary artists.
-Working around themes of gender identity, her colourful portraits celebrate the diverse narratives that are often under-represented in mainstream trans discourse.
-Fresh from the launch of her latest exhibition, Non-Binary Portraits, in association with Curated by GIRLS, we caught up with the artist to talk gender, representation and identity.
+Mentored by Condé Nast's corporate photography director, Ivan Shaw, in 2012, Laurence helped set up The Coven, a feminist art collective dedicated to showcasing the work of emerging female and non-binary artists.
+Working around themes of gender identity, her colorful portraits celebrate the diverse narratives that are often underrepresented in mainstream trans discourse.
+Fresh from the launch of her latest exhibition, Non-Binary Portraits, in association with Curated by GIRLS, we caught up with the artist to talk gender, representation, and identity.

 What were your greatest challenges as a young person?